 What You See Is Not What You Get (2 Corinthians 4:17-18)

-Paul says what he says in 2 Corinthians 4:17–18 because he saw the world a certain way.
+Paul says what he does in 2 Corinthians 4:17–18 because he saw the world a certain way.

 Physically, he had been through a lot.
 His outer nature, as he says, was wasting away.
 Our bodies will do that, too.
 But the inner nature, the one we can’t see, is being renewed.